learnk8s/learnk8s.io/_blog/why-kube/index.md

 That's not a lot considering that winning Dota tournaments could net you prizes in the order of millions of dollars.

-So, what are you waiting?
+So, what are you waiting for?

 Get ready to adopt Kubernetes and save on your cloud bill!